 How green is a ground source heat pump?

 A ground source heat pump system can help to lower your carbon footprint as it uses a renewable, natural source of heat – the ground.
-According to the Energy Saving Trust, a heat pump with mid-range efficiency uses a third of the energy needed in an average gas or oil boiler to produce the same amount of heat.
+According to the Energy Saving Trust, a heat pump with mid-range efficiency would save you most carbon when used to replace an old electric heating system (with storage heaters) or coal heating system.

 A heat pump also requires a supplementary source of power, usually electricity, to power the heat pump.
 So there will still be some resulting CO2 emissions.